A very special piece of architecture is back up for sale. The Jordleys 1960s circular modern house in Goring on Thames, Oxfordshire.

 This house also has its own detached annexe with a kitchenette and shower room.
 Great for guests who fancy staying over.
 You might also have noticed the detached period greenhouse and potting shed, which is ideal if you love your gardening, but also another adaptable building.

 The grounds also hold another shed, as well as a tennis court and paddock, all with three acres of professionally landscaped gardens and grounds.
 Pretty much your own country estate, with a modernist gem set in the middle of it.

 Of course, a desirable house in all that land in an equally desirable location isn’t going to come cheap.
-If you want to put your own stamp on this early 1960s modern house then you are looking at something in the region of £2,000,000.
+Especially with planning permission in place.
+If you want to put your own stamp on this early 1960s modern house, then you are looking at something in the region of £2,195,000.